honestlytho/chat-bot/README.md

 # chat-bot
+ ### A simple chat bot.
+ - an AI chat bot app, written in python and html
+ - Flask framework to run the app locally in browser
+ - Deepseek API
- a simple chat bot. currently does not cache conversation.
+ - currently does not cache conversation
+ - requires Deepseek API key (obviously-- see code)